-8.4.
-The Client shall put or have in place a safeguarding policy which reflects and complements the relevant statutory provisions relating to safeguarding children and/or vulnerable adults and comply with the College’s safeguarding policies and procedures which can be found here.
+8.4 The Client shall put or have in place a safeguarding policy which reflects and complements the relevant statutory provisions relating to safeguarding children and/or vulnerable adults and comply with the College’s safeguarding policies and procedures which can be found here.

 8.5.
 As applicable and amended from time to time the Client shall ensure that where they provide services in College premises all allegations, suspicions and incidents of abuse, harm or the risk of harm to children and / or vulnerable adults or where there is a concern about the behaviour of an individual and/or employee of the Client are reported immediately to the College’s Group Sales Executive

 8.6.
 The Client’s safeguarding policies and procedures should include active encouragement to their staff in whistle blowing if aware of any suspected abuse.

 8.7.
 The Client shall submit its safeguarding policy to the College when purchasing services for prior approval.
 The Client must incorporate any amendments to their policy which may be advised by the College before any services commence.

 8.8.
 The Client shall comply with all statutory obligations in respect of safeguarding and shall act in accordance with all guidance and codes of practice issued and amended from time to time.

 8.9.
 The Client shall ensure that any service provided in College premises shall be performed with all due care and diligence by personnel who are appropriately qualified, experienced and trained in safeguarding children and vulnerable adults and that all Client personnel (paid and voluntary) engaged in the provision of any services under this agreement will have undertaken where required an enhanced Disclosure and Barring Services check.